Cauldron II: The Pumpkin Strikes Back: Development

 As the gameplay designs were being implemented, Brown switched his focus to the game's aesthetics.
 Scenes from the game were sketched on storyboards to aid development.
 Cauldron IIs game world, the witch's castle, was designed to resemble Palace Software's logo as an advertising tactic.
 Brown photographed separate screens of the game and assembled them into a complete map, showing the shape of his company's logo, for video game magazines.
 Enemy designs were similar to those in the previous game, based on the Halloween holiday.
 Brown envisioned a graphical effect for the game's narration, showing a book whose pages turned as the story is read, but the technical limitations at the time prohibited the implementation of such a visual effect.
 Brown also wanted the game's visuals to scroll seamlessly as the character moved through the game world but flick-screening (showing one section of the world at a time) was more feasible.
 As with the previous game, Brown created a Plasticine model of the witch character as a reference for a painting that was used for the game's box art.
 The group tested the game prior to release and deemed it too challenging.
 They reduced the difficulty level so that more players could complete the game.

 Palace Software developed Cauldron II for three home computers: Amstrad CPC, Commodore 64, and ZX Spectrum.
 The game was first released for the Commodore 64, and then for the Amstrad CPC and ZX Spectrum.
 It was later re-released on the ZX Spectrum in 1989 by Telecomsoft under its Silverbird budget label.
 Cauldron II was also re-released with the first game as a compilation title for Amstrad CPC and ZX Spectrum computers.
+Decades later, the game was made available on the Antstream Arcade gaming platform.
+The Commodore 64 version was released first in December 2020; the ZX Spectrum version followed later.